Asbury University

 Asbury University is a private Christian university in Wilmore, Kentucky, United States.
-Although it is a non-denominational school, the college is aligned with the Wesleyan-Holiness movement and is a member of the Wesleyan Holiness Connection.
+Although it is not affiliated with a particular denomination, Asbury University is aligned with the Wesleyan-Holiness movement of Methodism.
 The school offers 50-plus majors across 17 departments.
 In the fall of 2016, Asbury University had a total enrollment of 1,854: 1,640 traditional undergraduate students and 214 graduate students.
 The campus of Asbury Theological Seminary, which became a separate institution in 1922, is located across the street from Asbury University.

 History

 The Old Asbury Building (in white) was the first building, serving as the single schoolhouse for education.
 It is now used for prayer and meditation.